irvincodes/Number-grid-memory-game/README.md

 I feel that I achieved what I set out to accomplish for this project and more importantly, managed to utilise many of the techniques learnt over the past 2 weeks of General Assembly's Software Engineering Immersive.
 I hit roadblocks on many occasions and had to figure some things out over time.

-This enabled me to brush up some of my skills and forced me to read additional documentation online to facilitate the completion of this game.
+This enabled me to brush up some of my skills and encouraged me to read additional documentation online to facilitate the completion of this game.
 With a pretty tight timeline, I think I managed my time fairly well but definitely have much room for improvement in this area moving forward.